tovern/aws-terraform-eks-example/README.md

 ### application

-The python application which is build with GitHub Actions (.github/workflows/docker-build-publich.yml)
+The python application which is build with GitHub Actions (.github/workflows/docker-build-publish.yml)

 ### terraform

-The Terraform code to provision the environment (Network, EKS, RDS etc)
+The Terraform code to provision the environment (Network, EKS, RDS, etc)

 ### flux-ops

-The code used to bootstrap FluxCD onto the EKS cluster and install key components (cluster-autoscaler, external-secrets etc)
+The code used to bootstrap FluxCD onto the EKS cluster and install key components (cluster-autoscaler, external-secrets, etc)

 ### flux-apps